ashwinvidiyala/Internet/README.md

 # Internet

-We created internet.png (in the internet_images folder) from scratch using HTML and CSS.
+I created internet.png (in the internet_images folder) from scratch using HTML and CSS.